bibi643/FC24_API/README.md

 # Tasks
 - [x] Streamlit User friendly for kids interested in FC24 players.
-- [] Dockerise the project to be used on different laptops.
+- [x] Dockerise the project and push the image to Dockerhub.
+- [x] Github Pages to be run on other laptops withhout the need to use Docker.